buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_5_Deploy_To_testnet.md

 Our contract is now ready!
 Let's take it for a spin on a real network :)

 ### 🔐 Create new Testnet Account
 The first thing we need to do is create a new testnet account.
-There's two parts to this, we'll use the flow CLI for the first, run this command:
+There are two parts to this, we'll use the flow CLI for the first, run this command:

 ```
 flow keys generate